Understanding Pollen Counts

 Measurement Limitations

-• Counts are taken at specific locations and may not reflect your exact area
+Counts are taken at specific locations and may not reflect your exact area.
+There’s usually a delay between sampling and reporting, and different species within a category affect people differently.

 Environmental Factors